 It’s a place to entertain our friends and often is seen as a reflection of our decorative choices.
 It is an area where you can indulge in huge spending, but there are other much less costly ways of changing your kitchen.

 - Kitchen color ideas – paint schemes and more ways to decorate your space

-We talk to Farrow & Ball's Colour Curator, Joa Studholme.
-These are Joa's favourite kitchen paint ideas using only the power of colour to help you to transform your kitchen.
+We talk to Farrow & Ball's Color Curator, Joa Studholme.
+These are Joa's favourite kitchen paint tips using only the power of colour to help you to transform your kitchen.

-When it comes to the walls make your kitchen the lightest, brightest room in the house – it is probably where you will end up spending the most of your time during the day and will be the perfect contrast to more dramatic colours used in cosier living areas.
+When it comes to the walls make your kitchen the lightest, brightest room in the house – it is probably where you will end up spending the most of your time during the day and will be the perfect contrast to more dramatic colors used in cozier living areas.